needle-mirror/com.unity.netcode/Documentation~/prediction.md

 - `ConvertToInterpolatedQueue`: Take a Predicted ghost and make it Interpolated (via `GhostPredictionSwitchingSystem.ConvertGhostToInterpolated`).

 The `GhostPredictionSwitchingSystem` will then convert these ghosts for you, automatically (thus changing a ghosts `GhostMode` live).
-In practice, this is represented as either adding (or removing) the `PredictedGhostComponent`.
+In practice, this is represented as either adding (or removing) the `PredictedGhost`.

 ### Rules when using Prediction Switching Queues
 - The entity must be a ghost.